sungchun12/README/README.md

 I love building great work together when the problem context and my personal working posture align, and I want you to know what I consider alignment.

-I am a work in progress just like you who is reading this now.
+I am a work in progress just like you.
 My motto is being "humble and hungry", and I hope you journey with me as we grow together in that.

 ## My role